VIS4ROB-lab/bev_undercanopy_registration/README.md

 ## Step 3: GPS alignment
 - `transform_shifted_LV95.py`
 - Transform the reconstructed sparse point cloud to shifted LV95 coordinate system using colmap model aligner (work with colmap 3.8).
 - Then generate the .txt files for visualization.
+(You can find `plot.txt` and `cam_extracted_m0.txt` in the `shifted_LV95_model_txt` folder, and visualize them in CloudCompare to view the point cloud and camera poses.)

 ## 🔍 Checking Step: camera sequence scale checking
 - `camera_sequence_cut.py`